 Here’s another trick, albeit one which relies on you having communicated with the person before.
 This can’t help when it comes to relative strangers.
-(This shouldn’t bother you too much; then again, being blocked before properly acquainting yourself can be just as damaging.)
+(This shouldn’t bother you too much.
+However, being blocked before properly acquainting yourself can be just as damaging.)

 These will still be visible regardless of your friendship status.
 However, if you have been blocked, the other person’s profile image won’t appear, or will be replaced by a question mark.
 Their name might also be covered by black boxes too.

-If you’ve previously spoken to this person using Facebook’s Messaging service, this is another indicator.
+If you’ve previously spoken to this person using Facebook Messenger, this is another indicator.
 But you must do this via the Facebook website because the app still sometimes shows blocked accounts.

 Go to the Messenger section and click on See All in Messenger in the drop-down menu.
 Access the conversation you had with the contact.
-If you’ve been blocked, their profile image won’t load and you won’t be able to click on their name to look at their profile.
+If you’ve been blocked, their profile image won’t load, replaced by a standard gray outline.
+You won’t be able to click on their name to look at their profile either.

-You can try to send them a message too—if you’re blocked, your attempts will be unsuccessful.
-Facebook will tell you there’s been an error.
+You can try to send them a message too.
+If you have been blocked, your attempts will be unsuccessful.
+Facebook will tell you there’s been a temporary error.

-The only way you can be 100% percent certain is to ask the person directly.
-But you probably won’t want to do that (and it’s a little cringeworthy too).
+The only way you can be 100 percent certain whether you have been blocked is to ask the person directly.
+You probably won’t want to do that (and it’s cringeworthy too).
 It’s better to find sneaky alternatives and infer the truth.

 If you follow them on other social media apps, visit their profiles there.
-If they’ve blocked you elsewhere, it’s a sign that something’s up; otherwise, there might be another reason you can’t find them on Facebook.
-In the case of the latter, you could contact the person via direct messages on Twitter or Instagram.
+If they’ve blocked you elsewhere, something’s wrong.
+Otherwise, there might be another reason you can’t find them on Facebook.
+In the case of the latter, you could contact the person via direct messages on Instagram or Twitter.

-Don’t challenge them head-on: you could alternatively tell them you’re worried something’s wrong with their Facebook.
+Don’t challenge them head-on: you could tell them you’re worried there’s an issue with their Facebook.
 Be caring, not confrontational.

 You could also involve someone else, although you need to tread carefully here.
 A mutual friend can at least tell you whether your contact’s profile has been deactivated or deleted.